Artsdata Data Model v0.2

 Data is great, but it is not the ultimate truth, and without traceability it can lose our trust.
 For example, what if two web pages have different dates for the same performing arts event.
 Which source is more trust worthy?
 How can we follow the data back to the source to decide for ourselves?

-To track provenance, Artsdata.ca uses metadata attached to named graphs.
-Each data source in Artsdata.ca is stored in a separate named graph.
+- Data feed metadata attached to named graphs.
+Each data feed source in Artsdata.ca is stored in a separate named graph.
 The graph’s URI is used as the subject of the provenance metadata.
 This technique to track provenance is generally called the Named Graphs approach.
-Each named graph URI is a prov:Entity and is linked to provenance metadata including the date when the data was loaded, the software used to collect it and the email of the contributing organization.
-Each time data is imported, whether from a web site, spreadsheet or existing triple store, the graphs provenance metadata is updated.
-In addition, when the data source is directly from a crawled web page, the schema:WebPage entity includes the date when the web page was crawled.
+Each named graph URI is a prov:Entity and is linked to provenance metadata including the date when the data feed was loaded, the software used to collect it and the email of the contributing organization.
+Each time a data feed is imported, whether by crawling a web site, using an JSON API or loading a spreadsheet, the graph’s provenance metadata is updated.

 Data Flow Architecture